Iran signals plans for fast trials and executions while promising retaliation against US, Israel

 The demonstrations began Dec.
 28 over the collapse of the Iranian rial currency, as the country’s economy is squeezed by international sanctions levied in part over its nuclear program.

-Trump has repeatedly warned about potential U.S. military action over the killing of peaceful protesters, just months after American forces bombed Iranian nuclear sites during a 12-day war launched by Israel against the Islamic Republic in June.
+Trump has repeatedly warned about potential U.S. military action over the killing of peaceful protesters, just months after American forces bombed Iranian nuclear sites during the 12-day Iran-Israel war in June.

 People elsewhere remained fearful in the streets.
 Plainclothes security forces still milled around some neighborhoods, though anti-riot police and members of the paramilitary Revolutionary Guard's all-volunteer Basij force appeared to have been sent back to their barracks.